Santa Ana Residential Services for Women & Men

 We are proud to help current and former military personnel with services that have been specifically designed to address the unique experiences and challenges of the military community.
 Our services for active duty personnel and veterans are gender-specific and trauma-informed.
 Our staff members are trained in the latest evidence-based practices for addressing PTSD, anger management, and other issues to help our service men and women successfully readjust to civilian life.

-Phoenix House Orange County treatment programs are licensed, and Drug-Medi-Cal certified by the California Department of Health Care Services and accredited by the Commission on Accreditation of Residential Facilities (CARF).
-Services are supported by contracts with the County of Orange Health Care Agency and other public and private funders.
+Our treatment programs are licensed, and Drug Medi-Cal certified by the California Department of Health Care Services and accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF).
+Services are supported by the Orange County Health Care Agency, the County of Los Angeles, Department of Public Health – Substance Abuse Prevention and Control, Veterans Administration – Long Beach Medical Center, as well as other funders.